Science

 Key Stage 3

-We teach a three year Key Stage 3 course based on the Oxford University Press Activate Scheme - we are currently embedding this into year 7 and 8, with year 9 to follow.
+We teach a three-year Key Stage 3 course based on the Oxford University Press Activate Scheme - we are currently embedding this into year 7 and 8, with year 9 first beginning in Sept 2024 to follow.
 We believe this provides a relevant and engaging Key Stage 3 Science course which will provide students with:

 • Knowledge and understanding of scientific models and concepts